Wait, breathe and trust that all is coming; why Yogafurie’s approach is to allow the mind and body to find space and time.

 Of course patient practice has already begun, not just for you, but for everyone else on the mat as well.

-We recently read these three ‘elements’ of Patience:
+We recently read about these three ‘elements’ of Patience:

 Consider an upcoming event where patience could be a useful tool – a large family gathering, a big work event, your next Fierce Furie yoga class.
 Rather than pushing forward to get it done, how about sitting with your breath, waiting and trusting in the moment?